zfedoran/go-wfc/README.md

 ### Adjacencies / Constraints

-The wave function requires some kind of adjacency mapping in order to remove impossible tiles and stitch together a possible output using the input set.
+The wave function collapse algorithm requires some kind of adjacency mapping in order to remove impossible tiles and stitch together a possible output using the input set.

 By default, the package uses the color values along the four edges of each tile (`Up`, `Down`, `Left`, `Right`)